-As you may know Coffee Break is a new, Nordstrom exclusive perfume that launched in the Maison Margiela Replica Fragrance Collection.
+As you may know Coffee Break is a new, Nordstrom exclusive perfume that launched in the Maison Margiela Replica Fragrance Collection which is now available at Sephora.
 I purchased this immediately upon seeing it pop up because I love, LOVE coffee scents.
 Yes, I like to run around smelling like I spilled a Macchiato down my shirt.
 Ironically, I don’t drink coffee, I don’t even like it all that much but I love the smell of it!
 I find the smell of it heavenly.
 The roasted beans, the creamy milk, the sugar, the warmth, and coziness of the scent just makes me think of a brisk Fall day!

 I already have a lot of different coffee fragrances but I don’t mind adding more to my arsenal.
 After reading reviews on Replica Coffee Break Fragrance and all the raves about it smelling like creamy coffee I decided to buy it.
 After trying it I realized everyone that reviewed it and said it smelled like coffee must have been drunk AF when they wrote those reviews.
 Coffee?
 What?
 This smells nothing like coffee.

 I generally enjoy Replica Perfumes.
 They typically capture the vibe and inspiration of a place or a memory very easily!
 I have almost all of their scents and about 90% of them have all been a really good experience for me.
 Sadly, Replica Coffee Break is disappointing.
 Disappointing to a point I want to return it.

 Replica Coffee Break seems to veer into the realms of the brand’s newer scent called Whispers in the Library.
 I have both scents and I felt like the two could easily be interchanged.
 I wouldn’t say they have the same notes but the fragrances just seem a bit similar to each other.